Valentine’s Day: The Most Romantic Restaurants in London

-Floral displays, riverside views and cosy alcoves – these London restaurants are the perfect setting for a Valentine’s date.
-Here are the most romantic restaurants in London…
+Floral displays, riverside views and cosy alcoves – these London venues are the perfect setting for a date.
+Whether you’re looking to impress a new partner or have been married 30 years, no doubt sparks will fly over dinner at one of the romantic restaurants in London.
+Get booking!

 Hailed by many as London’s most romantic restaurant, you couldn’t dream up a better date spot than Clos Maggiore.
 With high-end French food, a conservatory featuring a ceiling of hanging flowers, a glowing fireplace and a glass roof looking up to the starry night sky, it’s no surprise the restaurant witnesses several marriage proposals each week. closmaggiore.com

 Even if you haven’t been there, you’ll most likely have seen footage of Bloomsbury’s infamous Dalloway Terrace, one of London’s most Instagrammed restaurants.
 Named after Virginia Woolf’s famous character Mrs Dalloway, the balcony is picture-perfect, adorned in flowers and towering plants.
-The decor changes each season, and this winter guests can expect Alpine interiors designed by Nikki Tibbles Wild At Heart, adorned with snow-covered pine garlands, twinkling Christmas trees and traditional Swiss cow bells for its Gstaad theme.
-Check out our review here.
-The food is also delicious, with a special Valentine’s menu available at £75pp featuring the likes of oysters, beef fillet with truffle mash, and a sharing dessert titled ‘White Peach Pillow’. dallowayterrace.com
+The decor changes each season; currently it’s a cosy haven decked out with twinkling lights and wintry foliage.
+Check out our review here. dallowayterrace.com

 Spice things up at Ravinder Bhogal’s Jikoni, a neighbourhood-style Indian restaurant found in the heart of Marylebone.
 Laid-back surroundings and low lighting make for ideal date settings, and the sense of homeliness ensures diners feel relaxed.
 The sharing plates format lends itself well to romance too, and the wine list is impressive yet approachable.